EduardoZepeda/coffee-bytes-hugo/content/posts/django-rest-framework-y-jwt-para-autenticar-usuarios/index.en.md

 - Eduardo Zepeda
 ---

 JWTs (JSON Web Tokens) have become extremely popular, some even consider them a replacement for the classic tokens used by other frameworks, such as the Django Rest Framework.
 Using JWT or regular tokens (SWT) allows you to store all your session information directly on the token and they are also cryptographically signed, sounds good doesn't it?
-Read on to the end to learn more about it.

 ## What is JWT?